 Specific content in the parts of a Master's programme may lead to one or more annotations to the Master's exam.
-An annotation leads to a specific certificate.
-See Appendix 3 of these TER and Article 29b to the Rules & Guidelines from the Board of Examiners 2018-2019.
+An annotation leads to a specific certificate if the Master's programme has been completed before September 30, 2022.
+See Appendix 3 of the TER and Article 29b of the Rules & Guidelines from the Board of Examiners 2020-2021.